-See, when people get comfortable in their sins and accept them and live with them, and do not draw close to God, do not remain in an attitude of repentance, are not willing to keep the commandments of God, but when there's trouble come and say, 'God, be on our side.'
-And then go off in your own self-willed way and do what you desire.
+When people get comfortable in their sins and accept them and live with them, and do not draw close to God, do not remain in an attitude of repentance, are not willing to keep the commandments of God, but when there's trouble come and say, 'God, be on our side.'
+Then go off in your own self-willed way and do what you desire.
 That won't happen either.

 Now remember the instance when they were ready to go into the land that we find that in Num.
 14 and also a rehearsing of it by Moses in Deut.
-1-God said, "Go up!"
+1-God said, 'Go up!'
 Oh no, we won't go up.
-"Go up!
-All right, you won't go up, you're going to have 40 years wandering in the wilderness"-judgment already given.
-And they said, we'll go up, we'll go up.
-Moses said, "Don't go up."
+'Go up!
+All right, you won't go up, you're going to have 40 years wandering in the wilderness'-judgment already given.
+They said, we'll go up, we'll go up.
+Moses said, 'Don't go up.'
 We'll go up!
-He said, "God isn't with you."
+He said, 'God isn't with you.'
 We'll go up.

-So they went up and what happened?
-They got slammed to ground, beaten back and kicked back because they were going against the will of God presumptuously, using the name of God saying this is a battle of God-which is taking God's name in vain because He was not with them.
+They went up and what happened?
+They got slammed to ground, beaten back and kicked back because they were going against the will of God presumptuously, using the name of God saying this is a battle of God, which is taking God's name in vain because He was not with them.

-So we have exactly the same case here.
-So the Philistines said: "...'Be strong and fight like men, O. Philistines so that you may not be servants to the Hebrews as they have been to you.
-Be men and fight!'
+We have exactly the same case here.
+So the Philistines said, v 9: "Be strong and fight like men, O, Philistines, so that you may not be servants to the Hebrews as they have been to you.
+Be men and fight!"
 And the Philistines fought, and Israel was beaten, and each one of them fled into his tent.
-And there was a very great slaughter, for there fell thirty thousand footmen of Israel....
-[Now what happened?
+And there was a very great slaughter, for there fell thirty thousand footmen of Israel" (vs 9-10).

 Let's understand something important here.
 Here is a very important part of understanding the nature of God: When you rely on yourself and you're claiming you're relying on God it will not work!
-So the unthinkable happened.
-The Philistines. those hateful, evil people...It would be like today: If the Jews had the Ark of the Covenant in Jerusalem and the Palestinians got it.
+So, the unthinkable happened.
+The Philistines, those hateful, evil people...It would be like today: If the Jews had the Ark of the Covenant in Jerusalem and the Palestinians got it.
 Can you imagine the uproar that there would be from the Jews?

-Let's put it in context-v 11: "And the ark of God was taken....
-[Because the Ark of God, though it's where God was to put His presence, God will remove His presence when the people do not worship and honor Him.
-When the people refuse to keep His commandments and His days.
-Now you can just stop and think: Do we live in a lukewarm society today?
+Let's put it in context, v 11: "And the ark of God was taken...."-because the Ark of God, though it's where God was to put His presence, God will remove His presence when the people do not worship and honor Him!
+When the people refuse to keep His commandments and His days!

+Do we live in a lukewarm society today?
 Yes!
-And I think we better all consider ourselves Laodiceans and repent!
-And I think the best we can do is be repenting Laodiceans.
-And stop taking our own devices and claiming God is doing this.
-Now how many times must God fight against His people because of such stupidity-just like here?
+I think we better all consider ourselves Laodiceans and repent!
+I think the best we can do is be repenting Laodiceans, and stop taking our own devices and claiming God is doing this.
+How many times must God fight against His people because of such stupidity, just like here?
 Today, this is equivalent of everything in Pasadena being taken over by the enemy.